csiro-data-school/python-files/_episodes/13-testing.md

 ---
 title: "Testing"
-teaching: 30
+teaching: 60
 exercises: 30
 questions:
-- "What are the different kinds of testing?"
+- "What is testing?"
-- "How can I write unit tests for Python code?"
+- "How do I write tests for Python code?"
 - "What is Test Driven Development?"
 - "What are equivalence classes and boundary conditions?"
 - "What is a doctest?"
 - "What is static analysis?"
 objectives:
 - "Learn about the key aspects of Python testing."
-- "Write a function according to a series of simple requirements and corresponding unit tests to verify expected behaviour is satisfied."
+- "Write a function according to a series of simple requirements and corresponding unit tests to verify that expected behaviour is satisfied."
 keypoints:
 - "..."
 - "..."